appscode/blog/content/post/kubedb-v2024.6.4/index.md

 In this release, we have added support for Pod Disruption Budgets (PDB) for ZooKeeper.
 A PDB helps ensure the availability of your ZooKeeper application by limiting the number of pods that can be down simultaneously due to voluntary disruptions (e.g., maintenance or upgrades).

+## General Improvement
+We have done some general improvements in ops-manager.
+It has two parts:

+- Improve the logging in the ops-manager operator for all the supported databases.
+- Add a good amount of conditions & events, so that user can just look into the `opsRequest.status` section, and get the current picture of it.

 ## What Next?